 Eat More Protein

 Protein is a building block of the body and is the most vital nutrient regardless of your fitness goal.
 When aiming for fat loss, you should eat at least 30 grams of protein in every meal.

-How much amount of protein you need per day to lose fat without losing muscle?
+How much amount of protein do you need per day to lose fat belly fat without losing muscle?

 According to the studies, the recommendation of protein intake for elite athletes during weight loss to prevent muscle mass is 1.6-2.4 g protein per kg of body weight a day.

-Normal people should consume between 1.5-1.8 g of protein per kg of body weight a day.
+Normal people should consume between 1.5 and 1.8 g of protein per kg of body weight a day.
 Eating 20-30 gms of protein every meal is the best practice for weight loss.

 Train For Muscle Mass